Best Crypto Wallet

 The interface is clean and straightforward and will ease your journey into the world of cryptocurrency trading.
 As an added benefit, it has an incorporated exchange.

 The functionality allows you to buy Bitcoin directly from your device with just a few taps.
 Exodus also supports crypto swaps for over 100 different assets.
-The full list of supported cryptocurrencies is available here.

 Although unlikely, you can reach out to the 24/7 support if you face any difficulties with Exodus.
 They are very helpful and will explain everything you need to know.